mrshll1001/thesis/src/fieldwork_casestudy.md

 **Chelsea** performed administration duties when I first arrived at Patchwork, although she was never explicitly referred to as an "Administrator".
 Her duties included producing the budget and working on the spreadsheets alongside Michael, as well as ensuring all members of staff were paid and expenses claimed properly.

-**Lynne**, as of writing, is the project's current administrator; having taken over from Chelsea in **(date -- May 2016ish?
-Check fieldnotes)**.
+**Lynne**, as of writing, is the project's current administrator; having taken over from Chelsea around May 2016.
 She works two days a week at Patchwork (Monday and Tuesday), and works the rest of the week at another project in the same area (*West End Women and Girls*).
 When she came aboard Mike mentioned to the group in a meeting that *"It's quite exciting because the Project hasn't had a proper Administrator before"*.

 **Sydney (Syd)** is Andi's dog but is often conceptualised as a worker in conversation, and is often positioned in the front of The Project and as such interacts with service users and community members often.